Direkt zum Inhalt

 Die Idee

-Die vier Anwendungsfälle im Fokus
+Vier Anwendungsfälle im Fokus

 1. Koordination einer Kollision zwischen einem Model-Checker und 2 CAD-Systemen